Compensation Scheme of Last Resort

 • credit intermediaries

-The CSLR operator has determined the total estimated costs in each subsector for the 2024-25 levy period.
+The CSLR operator determines the total estimated costs in each subsector for the relevant levy period.
 Visit the CSLR website for information about the estimate.

 ASIC uses the estimate determined by the CSLR operator to calculate the leviable amount per entity.
 The amount of levy imposed on a person in a subsector is the sum of: